“Night Fishing at Antibes”. Pablo Picasso (1939).

 This attitude, of course, runs counter to the spirit of the times, conditioned by the liberal mindset.
 Today’s unswerving tolerance and acceptance of all kinds of people and cultures will have damaging consequences for the development of personality.
-Men will remain mama’s boys, and will find it hard to mature into creative and entrepreneuring individuals capable of thinking for themselves.
+Men will remain mama’s boys, and will find it hard to mature into creative and entrepreneuring individuals, capable of thinking for themselves.
 In the long run, the puer aeternus phenomenon poses a threat to our civilization (cf. Winther, 2015, here).
 There was a time when men were men, women were women, primitives were primitives, and aristocrats were aristocrats.
 Although this has a dark backside, it is necessary to stop idealizing existence.
-We cannot turn a blind eye to the facts of life, namely that it will always remain difficult and fraught with suffering.
-We should heed to the traditional view; to leave matters in the hands of God and not attempt to remove all suffering and evil from the earth, because it is hubristic.
-This article, concerning the effect of society’s feminization on boys, sheds light on the damaging consequences of personal undifferentiation:
+We cannot turn a blind eye to the facts of life — that it will always remain difficult and fraught with suffering.
+We should heed to the traditional view; to leave matters in the hands of God and not attempt to remove all suffering and evil from the earth — because it is hubristic.
+Fred Reed’s article, concerning the effect of society’s feminization on boys, sheds light on the damaging consequences of personal undifferentiation (2013, here).

-The conclusion is that attempts at “integrating” people, instead of segregating them to a sufficient degree, will create turmoil and hatred.
+The conclusion is that attempts at integrating people, instead of segregating them to a sufficient degree, will create turmoil and hatred.
 It will not give rise to mutual love and understanding.
 It’s the reverse.
-The lack of cultural demarcation zones will give rise to demonization and hatred between groups in society, since identification becomes all the more debilitating as long as the cultural level and the conscious level of the individual are both inferior.
+The lack of cultural demarcation zones will give rise to demonization and antagonism between groups in society, since identification becomes all the more debilitating as long as the cultural level and the conscious level of the individual are both inferior.
 Arguably, the only way forward is to allow backward cultural groups to individuate undisturbed by other groups whose advanced consciousness is unintelligible to them, and whose culture they cannot live up to.
 It only causes them to lose their resolve.
-It makes them weak and passive and thus less successive in society.
+It makes them weak and passive, and thus less successful in society.

-Men in the Western world aren’t committed to oppressing women.
+Men in the Western world are not committed to oppressing women.
 The average man just lives his Lilliputian life and does his little thing.
-He goes to job, pays his taxes, and sometimes has a beer after work.
+He goes to work, pays his taxes, and sometimes has a beer after work.
 In general, his activities are very beneficial to women.
-As I have explicated above, the social implications of ‘disidentification’ seem to involve oppressive structures, but these really constitute unconscious compulsions that serve to protect one’s distinctive character.
-A slightly bigoted attitude, and a moderate alienation of the other sex, serve both parties equally well.
+As I have explicated above, the social implications of disidentification seem to involve oppressive structures, but these really constitute unconscious compulsions that serve to protect one’s distinctive character.
+A slightly bigoted attitude and a moderate alienation of the other sex serve both parties equally well.
 The business élites aren’t committed to oppressing the lowly worker.
 These well-dressed men and women are merely doing their thing.
-They are building families and playing golf in their spare time.
+They build families and play golf in their spare time.
 At work they have the responsibility for moneylending, selling and buying stock, etc. They are just doing their daily job and have no notion about class struggles.
 Nor is there an incentive to oppress the poor.
 They are much more focused on sneaking away from their marriage partner for a rendezvous with their lover.
-Each member of society just does his little thing in his/her own little reality.
+Each member of society just spends time in his/her own little reality.
 They aren’t aware of any great schemes.
-Men are not engaged in building invisible “power structures” for the purpose of oppressing the women, the black people, or the workers.
+Men are not engaged in building invisible “power structures” for the purpose of oppressing women, black people, or the community of workers.
 Such ideas are Marxist figments of mind.

-People do not subscribe to “grand central doctrines”, nor are they aware that they are oppressing the “lower classes” in order to suck the lifeblood out of them for their own benefit.
+People do not subscribe to “grand central doctrines”, nor are they aware that they are, for their own benefit, oppressing the lower classes in order to suck the lifeblood out of them.
 If it seems as if women have a lower position in society, it is largely an ad hoc fact.
 It is not conscious design.
 It depends on many diverse factors — but there is no underlying motif of class struggle against women.
 If it appears so from an overall perspective, then it’s an illusion, by and large created by swarm intelligence and inner factors of disidentification.
 A Marxist would certainly interpret a termite mound as governed by a central intelligence and doctrines of class oppression — but it isn’t correct.
 Such an understanding of society depends on a misinterpretation, which has caused untold damage on society.
 It also causes numerous intellectuals to waste their lives on an illusion.
 A better psychological understanding of human nature is called for; a psychology of complementation, which includes notions of disidentification and separation.